Clustering

 Why is clustering useful?

-Large point layers can be deceptive.
-What appears to be just a few points can in reality be several thousand.
-Clustering allows you to visually represent large numbers of points in relatively small areas.
+Large layers can be deceptive.
+What appears to be just a few features can in reality be several thousand.
+Clustering allows you to visually represent large numbers of features in relatively small areas.

 For example, the following map shows the locations of thousands of power plants.
 In the image below, regions A and B both have a high density of points, making them impossible to compare.